AyloSrd/evento-react/README.md

 ## event-forwarding

 If you need to forward an event to the parent component, you can do it by passing said event to as second parameter to the event dispatcher.
-Evento will recognize and forward it as it is, instead of storing it in the detail of a Custom event.
-As of now, you can forward only React synthetic event (and not HTML native events, nor Custom event created with Evento).
+Evento will recognize and forward it as it is, instead of storing it in the detail of a custom event.
+As of now, you can forward only React synthetic event (and not HTML native events, nor custom event created with Evento).
 You don't have to name the event as the synthetic event itself, although we advise you to keep the same name, to hint that the event that the handler is going to receive is not a custom one.
 ```tsx
 // you can do this